learn-co-curriculum/dsc-introduction-to-decision-trees/README.md

 <img src="images/dt1.png" width="600">

 This is the basic idea behind decision trees: every internal node checks for a condition and performs a decision, and every terminal node (AKA leaf node) represents a discrete class.
 Decision tree induction is closely related to **rule induction**.
 In essence, a decision tree is a just series of IF-ELSE statements (rules).
-Each path from the root of a decision tree to one of its leaves can be transformed into a rule simply by combining the decisions along the path to form the antecedent, and taking the leaf’s class prediction as the consequence (IF-ELSE statements follow the form: IF _andecedent_ THEN _consequence_
+Each path from the root of a decision tree to one of its leaves can be transformed into a rule simply by combining the decisions along the path to form the antecedent, and taking the leaf’s class prediction as the consequence (IF-ELSE statements follow the form: IF _antecedent_ THEN _consequence_
 ).

 ## Definition